West Lodge, Milne Graden

 Dogs & Other pets

 One well-behaved dog is welcome at West Lodge.
 Dogs must be kept out of the bedroom and off the furniture.
+Please note the garden is not fully enclosed.
 Cats are not permitted.

 The bed is made up with high quality bed linen, hypoallergenic duvet and feather pillows.
 A hairdryer is supplied.
 Guest toiletries, bath sheets and hand towels are provided for all guests.